 Tip # 26

-Once you have finished cleaning and checking everything, remove the gloves and put them in the trash and then wash your hands with soap thoroughly.
+Once you have finished cleaning and checking everything, remove the gloves and put them in the trash, and then wash your hands with soap thoroughly.

-Tips for odor control in the room
+Tips for odor control around the bedside commode

-The major drawback with bedside commodes being used in any room, other than the bathroom is the problem of the smells.
+The major drawback with bedside commodes being used in any room, other than the bathroom, is the problem of the smells.

 Tip # 27